Excel Notebook

 | Duplicate values | Highlight Cell Rules → Duplicate Values |

-For DA dashboards: use Data Bars on amount columns and Color Scales on percentage columns — faster to read than raw numbers.
+For DA dashboards: use Data Bars on amount columns and Color Scales on percentage columns.
+Both are faster to read than raw numbers.

 Common DA Workflows